drinkwithdan/birbbook/planning.md

  - Notes

 (Stretch goals)
- 1. Users database with login and sessions (can only post / edit when logged in)
+ 1. Users collection with login and sessions (can only post / edit when logged in)
- 2. Bird database with link for `More info` about the relevant bird
+ 2. Birds collection with link for `More info` about the relevant bird
  3. Locations map API